 (Added July 11, 2022, ZA22-001)

 Section 27.21.
-Appeal from Commission decisions.
+Appeal from, and actions against, Commission decisions.

-Any person aggrieved by an act, omission or decision of the Commission shall have the right to appeal and the appeal shall be taken by Writ of Certiorari, petition under Title 5 of the O.C.G.A. or as otherwise as provided for under state law.
-With respect to any quasi-judicial decision rendered by the Commission and pursuant to O.C.G.A. § 36-66-5.1, the executive director of the Commission shall have authority, without additional action by the Commission, to approve or issue any form or certificate necessary to perfect any petition prescribed in Title 5 of the O.C.G.A. for review of Commission decisions, and is also the officer upon whom service of any petition or lawsuit appealing a Commission decision may be effected or accepted on behalf of the Commission, during normal business hours (8:30 a.m. to 5:00 p.m.), at the regular offices of the Commission at 200 Cherry Street, Terminal Station, Third Floor, Macon, GA 31201.
+Any person aggrieved by any quasi-judicial decision of the Commission shall have the right to appeal and the appeal shall be taken by Petition for Review under Title 5 of the O.C.G.A. in Bibb County State or Superior Court or as otherwise provided for under state law.
+Pursuant to O.C.G.A. § 5-3-7(h), the Commission clerk may accept service of any petition for review.
+As provided under O.C.G.A. § 36-66-5.1(a)(1), any person aggrieved by any legislative action of the Commission may file for equitable relief under Title 23 of the O.C.G.A. or declaratory relief under Chapter 4 of Title 9 in Superior Court or as otherwise provided under state law, and the executive director or, in his absence, the Commission clerk, shall be the officers upon whom service of any Complaint against the Commission for such relief may be effected or accepted on behalf of the Commission, during normal business hours (8:30 a.m. to 5:00 p.m.), at the regular offices of the Commission at 3661 Eisenhower Parkway, Suite MB104, Macon, Georgia 31206.

 (Added July 11, 2022, ZA22-001)